 How to Know if Keeping Your Maiden Name at Work is Right for You

-The process of getting married comes with a million personal choices to be made along the way.
-Post-wedding reality brings another choice.
-Do you want to keep your maiden name or embrace your married one?
-Each decision is personal and unique and there is no one-size-fits-all answer.
+Simply just getting to your wedding day comes with what seems like a million decisions to be made along the way.
+And post-wedding reality brings yet another choice: Will you keep your maiden name or embrace your new married surname?
+Each decision is personal and unique and there is no one-size-fits-all answer when it comes to name change options.

-With the average age for brides continually rising, it’s increasingly likely that you’ll have built up a professional reputation, client base or network who know you by your maiden name, and you might be keen to maintain continuity professionally.
-If you’ve published anything professionally changing your name will distance you from our previous work.
-But what if you also like the idea of having the same name as your partner and, potentially, children when you’re at home?
+As the average age for couples getting married is on the rise, it’s increasingly likely that you’ll have built a professional brand or reputation, client base or network who know you by your maiden name.
+Yet at the same time, you may love the idea of sharing the same name as your partner and, potentially, future children in your personal life.

 Photo by Magnet.me on Unsplash